sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 $$ \mathsf { P (A \cap B) = P(A) P(B) } $$

 * Important principle is that probabilities of independent things multiply!
-* It also means that we shouldn’t multiply non-independent probabilities.
+* It also means that we shouldn't multiply non-independent probabilities.

 ## Independent and Identically Distributed (IID) random variables